darioizzo/audi/paper/paper.md

 computing higher order derivatives of computer programs.
 Rather it is selected to isolate the feature we are proposing to benchmark which is batching coefficients.
 In case of DACE we perform the same computation over the entire batch in a loop.

-The results are displayed in the three following tables differning per number of variables.
+The results are displayed in the three following tables with differing number of variables.

 #### 6 variables